 - Studies show that open communication with your doctor or nurse benefits you and your care partners

-OpenNotes is a global movement.
-We encourage and study open and transparent communication in health care.
-We work with patients, families, doctors, nurses, social workers, and other clinicians.
+Based at Beth Israel Deaconess Medical Center, OpenNotes is an academic lab studying, spreading, and teaching transparent communication among patients, care partners, and clinicians.
 Our work is not-for-profit, and we are supported by grants and donations.
-To support OpenNotes and to learn more, visit the
+To learn more, visit the